IndominusD/node-telegram-monitor/README.md

 ## 💡 Credits

-Built by [Your Name], inspired by practical stock monitoring needs for WhatsApp/Telegram order flows.
+Built by IndominusD using ChatGPT 4.1

 ---